140 entries · 9 categories

 历法The Lunisolar CalendarNeither purely solar nor purely lunar, the Chinese calendar has kept farmers, physicians, and dynasties synchronized with the cosmos for three thousand years.

-本草纲目The Great PharmacopeiaLi Shizhen spent 27 years cataloguing 1,892 drugs — and produced one of the greatest works of natural science in any civilization.
+本草纲目The Great PharmacopeiaLi Shizhen spent 27 years cataloguing 1,892 drugs, producing one of the greatest works of natural science in any civilization.

 算盘The AbacusBefore the electronic calculator, a bead frame and trained fingers could outrun early computers on everyday arithmetic.